ExpediaGroup/jarviz/jarviz-lib/README.md

 - `targetMethod` - Optional RegEx pattern to match with the method name (of the target class) in the coupling.
     - e.g. `^myMethod$` - To exactly match a method name to `myMethod`.

+#### Filtering using include and exclude

+Filtering can be done using include and exclude patterns at the package, class or method level.
+This is how filtering rules are applied:

+- `include` - Include rules are evaluated first.
+If includes are not provided, then all couplings in this scan will be included.
+If includes are provided, then a coupling must match all the provided include patterns (package, class and method).
+This uses an AND condition between provided include patterns.
+- `exclude` - Excludes are evaluated for all couplings that pass include rules.
+If excludes are not provided, then all couplings are included.
+If excludes are provided, then a coupling must not match any of the provided exclude patterns (package, class or method).
+This uses an OR condition between provided exclude patterns.

 #### Java References

 | Link |